dirkwhoffmann/vAmigaTS/CIA/Timer/README.md

 This test doesn't start the timer.
 It triggers the level 2 interrupt by writing into INTREQ via the Copper.
 The test shows that the IRQ is triggered even if the CIA's ICR register has the corresponding IRQ bit set to 0.

+#### timer5

+This test is a slight modification of timer3.
+To acknowledge the interrupt, it first writes into INTREQ and then writes into the ICR.
+The test image shows that the interrupt is not acknowledged in the first call to the interrupt handler.
+The interrupt retriggers.
+When the interrupt handler is invoked the second time, the interrupt does get acknowledged, because the ICR is already cleared and the write to INTREQ takes effect.
+Conclusion: Clearing the bit in INTREQ only makes sense if the ICR bit has been cleared.
+As long as the CIA's interrupt line is held low, the INTREQ bit is reset to 1 immediately.

 Dirk Hoffmann, 2019